-Cold Restart The controller executes OB102 before starting the free cycle (OB1).
-Like a warm restart, a cold restart deletes the peripheral I/O (PI and PQ), deletes the non-retentive memory bits (M), timers (T) and counters (C), and changes the peripheral outputs to a pre-defined safe state (default is 0).
-A cold restart does not save the retentive memory bits, timers, counters and data blocks (DBs), but sets these areas to their default (initial) values.

-Control Program The control program is the application program created with STEP 7 and downloaded to the controller for execution.
+- Cold Restart: The controller executes OB102 before starting the free cycle (OB1).
+Like a warm restart, a cold restart resets the peripheral inputs (PI) and changes the peripheral outputs (PQ) to a predefined safe state (default is 0).
+However, a cold restart does not save the retentive memory (M, T, C, or DB), but sets these areas to their default (initial) values. - Control Program: The control program is the application program created with STEP 7 and downloaded to the controller for execution.
 The control program includes all organization blocks (such as OB1 or OB35) and the other logic blocks that they call, including functions (FCs), system functions (SFCs), function blocks (FBs), and system function blocks (SFBs).

-Execution Monitor The execution monitor of the controller measures the time that the controller sleeps and ensures that the controller does not exceed the maximum execution load.
-The execution monitor uses the maximum execution load and the execution time limit to calculate the forced execution sleep time.

-Execution Time The execution time is the actual time the controller takes to complete one pass through the instructions of the user program.
-This includes executing OB1 and updating the I/O.

-Execution Time Limit The execution time limit defines the maximum amount of time allowed for the controller to execute the control program.
+- Execution Monitor: The execution monitor of the controller measures the time that the controller sleeps and ensures that the controller does not exceed the maximum execution load.
+The execution monitor uses the maximum execution load and the execution time limit to calculate the forced execution sleep time. - Execution Time: The execution time is the actual time the controller takes to complete one pass through the instructions of the control program.
+This includes executing OB1 and updating the I/O. - Execution Time Limit: The execution time limit defines the maximum amount of time allowed for the controller to execute the control program.
 The execution monitor uses this value and the maximum execution load to calculate the forced execution sleep time.